rahutchinson/adventofcodeAndCoffee2024/README.md

 Region Guatemala - need to rebrew this one too, I really struggle brewing the ones that require a fine grind - the is just merky <br />
 ?/10

+## Day 6
+got stuck! in a loop.
+This one was challenging.
+It ended up being part 2 and me not documenting enough to catch if it was <br /> in a loop or not.
+Directions can change but it still in a loop!
+But also I was logging it at the wrong time.
+Enjoyed debugging it though - had to take a couple breaks. <br />
+5/10 <br />

+Coffee -- I'll have a cup after dinner - forgot how it tastes. <br />